CloudCannon/documentation/_editing/front-matter.md

       - /img/editing/front-matter/datetime-focus.png
   - title: Select
     details: |
       Set of options in a dropdown menu.
-There are two ways to populate the options:

-      The first is from an array in `_config.yml`:
+There are three ways to populate the options, from an array or object in `_config.yml`, or with [Collection](/editing/collections/) items:

       ~~~yaml
       styles:
         - Red
         - Blue
         - Green

+      options:
+        red: Red Shirt
+        blue: Blue Sweater
+        green: Green Jacket

+      collections:
+        - authors
       ~~~

-      The second is with [Collection](/editing/collections/) item names.

-      Displayed for variables with keys of the singular name of the collection or array set in `_config.yml`.
+      Displayed for variables with keys **of the singular name** of the collection, array or object set in `_config.yml`.
     yaml: |
       ---
       style: Green
+      option: red
+      author: george
       ---
     image_paths:
       - /img/editing/front-matter/select.png
       - /img/editing/front-matter/select-focus.png
+      - /img/editing/front-matter/select-object.png
+      - /img/editing/front-matter/select-object-focus.png
+      - /img/editing/front-matter/select-collection.png
+      - /img/editing/front-matter/select-collection-focus.png
+    info: The value saved to the front matter depends on how the select is populated.
+Array items are saved as the value, keys are saved for objects and collection items are saved by filename.
   - title: Multiselect
     details: |
       Set of options in a tagger-style dropdown menu.
 Allows multiple items to be selected.
-There are two ways to populate the options:

-      The first is from an array in `_config.yml`:
+There are three ways to populate the options, from an array or object in `_config.yml`, or with [Collection](/editing/collections/) items:

       ~~~yaml
       styles:
         - Red
         - Blue
         - Green

+      options:
+        red: Red Shirt
+        blue: Blue Sweater
+        green: Green Jacket

+      collections:
+        - authors
       ~~~

-      The second is with [Collection](/editing/collections/) item names.

-      Displayed for variables with keys matching the name of a collection or array set in `_config.yml`.
+      Displayed for variables with keys **matching the name** of a collection or array set in `_config.yml`.
     yaml: |
       ---
       styles:
         - Green
         - Blue
+      options:
+        - red
+        - blue
+      authors:
+        - george
+        - mike
       ---
     image_paths:
       - /img/editing/front-matter/multiselect.png
       - /img/editing/front-matter/multiselect-focus.png
+      - /img/editing/front-matter/multiselect-object.png
+      - /img/editing/front-matter/multiselect-object-focus.png
+      - /img/editing/front-matter/multiselect-collection.png
+      - /img/editing/front-matter/multiselect-collection-focus.png
+    info: The value saved to the each item in the front matter array depends on how the select is populated.
+Array items are saved as the value, keys are saved for objects and collection items are saved by filename.
   - title: Object
     details: Button that navigates to grouped data.
 Displayed for variables with an object as the value.
     yaml: |